opencrvs/opencrvs-core/README.md

 ## Deploying to staging

 To deploy to staging we use the same docker-compose files that are used in the docker setup above with a few minor tweaks to configure the stack for staging.
-The deployment uses Docker Swarm and sets up an OpenCRVS stack containing each service with a number of replicas defined in the docker compose files.
+The deployment uses Docker Swarm and sets up an OpenCRVS stack containing each service with a number of replicas defined in the docker compose files. **Note:** This deployment is currently automated so that every time we push to master the build will be deployed during the CI process.

 The deploy is easily executed by just running: `yarn deploy:staging` - you will need ssh access to the server for this to work.